Ujjal Howladar

-Ujjal Howladar (born 1 November 1993) is an Indian footballer who plays mainly as a midfielder and last played for Tollygunge Agragami in the Calcutta Football League.
+Ujjal Howladar (born 1 November 1993) is an Indian footballer who plays mainly as a midfielder.

 Career

 Mohun Bagan

 On 7 January 2014 Howladar signed for Mohun Bagan on loan from Techno Aryan.
 He made his professional debut for Mohun Bagan in the Indian Federation Cup on 18 January 2014 against Shillong Lajong at the Jawaharlal Nehru Stadium, Kochi in which he came on as a substitute for Zakeer Mundampara in the 75th minute as Mohun Bagan won the match 6–0.